 Already thinking of your next Disney vacation?
-You’re not alone, science tells us that we think of doing a Disney vacation once every three minutes.
+You’re not alone!
+Science tells us that we think of doing a Disney vacation once every three minutes.
 (It also tells us that 90% of statistics on the internet are completely made up, so don’t quote me on that first fact.)
-However, if you’re reading this, you probably had some thoughts about taking your family to enjoy the magic.
+However, if you’re reading this, you’ve probably had some thoughts about taking your family to enjoy the magic.

-Disneyland, the original Disney destination, is probably buzzing through your mind.
-There are several financial advantages to the Southern California theme park.
-For those on the West Coast, it usually can be a savings on airfare or you can chose to drive.
+Disneyland, the original Disney destination in Southern California, has several financial advantages.
+For those on the West Coast, it usually can be a savings on airfare, or you can chose to drive.
 There are several non-Disney run hotels that can be substantially lower in cost.
 Disney slaps the price tag of tickets and hotels for some low rate of $79 (per person, per night in almost microscopic text).
 That low price seems reasonable and in reach.
 However, there are other costs to a vacation.

 Taking a glance at how to save money on some of these other factors might make the best financial Disney vacation somewhere you haven’t even thought of yet.